SuperHeavyBallet/my-things-to-do/README.md

 - https://www.verkhoshansky.com/LinkClick.aspx?fileticket=ru7JCrUqraM%3D&tabid=80&mid=426
 - Write script explaining the 'Conjugate Method' or more precisely, the components in programming/periodization behind them.
 - Write script on Shock Method for upper body
+- Write script "How To Get Brutally Strong for Armwrestling (Not for Beginners)"

 # Video Game
 Learn Basic 3d modelling via tutorials